Woodhaven and Cross Bay Boulevards buses: Q52 SBS

 This route, along with the Q53, was converted to a Select Bus Service route on November 12, 2017.
 The route makes fewer stops than the limited-stop service, uses articulated buses, and travels on the corridor's bus lanes for a large section of its route, speeding travel times.
 As part of the conversion, it has been proposed to extend the Q52 east to Far Rockaway, along a similar route to the former Q21A.
+On August 31, 2025, the Q52 was extended slightly east to Beach 51st Street.
+The first northbound stop, at Beach 51st Street, does not have fare machines like the other stops do, and as such can be utilized only by riders who pay using OMNY card or contactless device.